What is neck pain?

-Neck pain, also known as cervical pain, is discomfort felt in any component of the neck.
-The neck consists of vertebrae (the stacked bones of the spine) and the cartilaginous discs that cushion them, plus muscles, ligaments, nerves, and more.
-Pain can develop in this area for a number of reasons, so it can be difficult to pinpoint an exact cause.
-Sports activity, prolonged use of the upper arm and shoulder muscles, or even sleeping the wrong way can lead to muscle strain and soreness.
-Furthermore, whiplash from a car accident, poor posture, tension or stress, and conditions like osteoarthritis, a herniated disc or a narrow spinal canal (spinal stenosis) can all contribute to neck pain.
+Pain can develop in this area for a number of reasons, making diagnosing neck pain difficult in some cases.
+Sports activity, prolonged use of the upper arm and shoulder muscles or even sleeping the wrong way can lead to muscle strain and soreness.
+Additionally, whiplash from a car accident, poor posture, stress and conditions like osteoarthritis and degenerative disc disease can all be sources of minor to severe neck pain.